Our History

 A 1985 letter from the then owner to one Mardi Perry, Boston, MA, states that the total seating capacity of the restaurant was 120 people.
 This letter also mentions that "In the annex to the main building (presumably what was the old attached "annex", now our garage), we have a Dinner Theater room, which is normally only used in the summer.
 This will seat 120 for meetings, and 70 for Dinner."

 In the early 1990's the Nutmeg Inn became a Bed and Breakfast and continued as such until 2003 when the B&B business was closed.
-The owners used it as a family residence until it was sold to new owners (Lynne Rainen & Mark Koester) in 2013 who re-opened the Inn after a 10 year hiatus.
+The owners used it as a family residence until it was sold in 2013 to Lynne Rainen & Mark Koester who re-opened the Inn after a 10 year hiatus.
 In March of 2021, the Inn was purchased by Kevin & Karen LaSella who are the new Caretakers and Innkeepers of this Historic Property.
-The Nutmeg Inn today is a Bed and Breakfast with 8 guest rooms, 2 suites, and a separate owner's quarters.
+The Nutmeg Inn today is a Bed and Breakfast with 8 guest rooms, 1 suite, and a separate owner's quarters.
 The Eliphalet Rawlings Homestead was listed in the New Hampshire State Register of Historic Places in January of 2020.

 placeholder